Back to Blogs & Insights

 Finance and Office Manager

-Since joining the team in 2022, Olivia has grown into a key figure behind the scenes, keeping everything organised, efficient, and running like clock-work, as our Finance and Office Manager.
-With a background in both banking and retail, Olivia has a keen eye for detail and is highly organised in everything she does.
-Her willingness, adaptability, and drive have made her an integral part of the team’s success.
-Outside the office, as well as being a keen baker, Olivia loves to travel – she’s just as likely to be whipping up sweet treats as she is hopping on a plane to her next adventure!
+Since joining the team in 2022, Olivia has become a key part of the business, helping keep everything organised and running smoothly in her role as Finance and Office Manager.
+With experience in both banking and retail, Olivia brings a strong attention to detail and a practical, organised approach to everything she does.
+Her adaptability and reliability have made her an important member of the team.
+Outside the office, as well as being a keen baker, Olivia loves to travel.
 When she’s not creating delicious bakes or jetting off to new destinations, Olivia can be found playing sports, checking out the latest food spots, or enjoying the latest film at the cinema!

 Share this article